victoni/victoni.github.io/_posts/2020-2-7-changing-userID-leads-to-data-leak.md

 ```
 So I was making an OPTIONS request and then a PUT request with my personal userID ``5e335fafedd93a1f35b6ca27`` updating my first name (one could only change the first and last name).

 I always make two accounts when testing a web app.
-I did the same thing for my second account, just in order to grab that userID.
+I did the same thing for my second account, just to grab its userID.
 Then I thought what could happen if I used the userID of account B in a request to update the account A. So I did the exact same thing as described above, being authorized as a user of account A, but using the userID of account B:

 ```
 PUT /users/5e3c8692f3d2c616c6ed78e9 HTTP/1.1